 For maximum effectiveness, prospective students should receive their financial aid package, including scholarships, before May 1.
 Currently-enrolled students should also receive their financial aid awards prior to that date, so they can make their plans to return to Humboldt the following fall term.
 We need to align all of our policies and procedures to this timeframe, so that the financial aid award we send to students is complete.

-Develop consistent scholarship awarding timelines across the university, so that departmental scholarship selections are completed at the same time as the awards made in the Financial Aid Office and will be included in the initial financial aid package for all students.
+Finalize consistent scholarship awarding timelines across the university, so that departmental scholarship selections are completed at the same time as the awards made in the Financial Aid Office and will be included in the initial financial aid package for all students.

-Evaluate combining the Student Financial Aid Committee and Scholarship and Fee Grant Committee into a comprehensive group of campus community members to support the direction of recruitment and retention via leveraging and selection priorities.
+Implement a Financial Aid Advisory Committee as a comprehensive group of campus community members to support the direction of recruitment and retention via leveraging and selection priorities.

-Include Sponsored Programs grants and awards that are pursued by campus faculty to support the financial and educational needs of the students.
+Include Sponsored Programs grants and awards that are pursued by campus faculty into the STARS scholarship process to support the financial and educational needs of the students.

-Complete implementation of the Scholarship Tracking and Review System (STARS), and continue to enhance the program and processes to facilitate recruitment and retention.
+Finalize required participation of all HSU scholarships into the implementation of the Scholarship Tracking and Review System (STARS), and continue to enhance the program and processes to facilitate recruitment and retention.

-Modify financial aid awarding processes, policies and deadlines to coincide with earlier awarding, allowing students the opportunity to make more informed decisions about their continued enrollment at HSU.

 Intended Outcomes:

 Earlier, complete financial aid award packages will help prospective and returning students make better enrollment decisions.
 Scholarships will help recruit prospective students who otherwise might not decide to enroll at Humboldt.
 The complete financial aid package which includes HSU scholarships for continuing students would promote persistence to degree as students make financial decisions to return to HSU, which could further support the graduation rate improvement for the campus.